Gravitational wave polarization modes and the kinematical tensors in general relativity and beyond: General gravitational field

 The physical significance of the kinematical tensors comes from the fact that they determine the rate of change of the relative separation of neighboring particles of the cloud as follows.
 First, the relative separation is quantified by a separation vector field $\xi$, characterized by

-Then, it follows that $D\xi^a/\dif\tau = \xi^b \nabla_b u^a$, which together with~\eqref{eq:nabla-u_decomposition} leads to the expression~\eqref{eq:relative-velocity} for the relative velocity.
-One sees that: the expansion $\theta$ amounts to an isotropic rate of change of the relative separation; the shear $\sigma$ corresponds to a volume preserving deformation; and the vorticity $\omega$ amounts to a rotation of the cloud (cf., e.g., \S 2.5 of \cite{ellis1971relativistic, *ellis2009republication}).
+Thus, it follows that $D\xi^a/\dif\tau = \xi^b \nabla_b u^a$, which together with~\eqref{eq:nabla-u_decomposition} leads to the expression~\eqref{eq:relative-velocity} for the relative velocity.
+One then sees that: the expansion $\theta$ amounts to an isotropic rate of change of the relative separation, namely a change in volume; the shear $\sigma$ corresponds to a volume-preserving deformation; and the vorticity $\omega$ amounts to a rotation of the cloud (cf., e.g., \S 2.5 of \cite{ellis1971relativistic, ellis2009republication}).